milasudril/terraformer/data/elevation_categories.md

 z = A\sinh(k n)
 $$

-Use n = 5 for Mansarovar, and n = 3 for Hardangervidda
+Use n = 5 for Manasarovar, and n = 3 for Hardangervidda

 Gives